DaveSkender/Stock.Indicators/docs/README.md

 ## Contribute to help others

-This NuGet package is an open-source project :octocat:.
+This NuGet package is an open-source project [on GitHub](https://github.com/DaveSkender/Stock.Indicators).
 If you want to report bugs or contribute fixes, new indicators, or new features, please review our [contributing guidelines]({{site.baseurl}}/contributing/#content) and [the backlog](https://github.com/users/DaveSkender/projects/1).

 Special thanks to all of our community code contributors!